heyoka/faxe-docs/docs/nodes/window/win_event.md

 The win_event node
 =====================

-A window node is for batching data_points.
+A window node is for batching data_points, therefore all window nodes will output `data_batch` items.

 This window holds `period` number of data_points and emits every `every` incoming point.